Petstock logo

 If your pet begins to struggle, lower yourself to the floor to reduce the chance of fall injuries.
 When placing your pet back in its cage, release at ground level.

-Your guinea pig must have a constant supply of fresh water, good quality hay as well as a daily supply of high quality guinea pig pellets.
+Your guinea pig must have a constant supply of fresh water, good quality hay, and a daily supply of high quality guinea pig food, such as pellets.
 Fresh vegetables should also be fed daily.
-It is recommended you offer three types from the following list: broccoli, carrots, cucumber, brussel sprouts, capsicum, dandelion greens and parsley.
-You can also feed your guinea pig fresh grass.
+You should offer your guinea pig three types of veggies from the following list: broccoli, carrots, cucumber, brussel sprouts, capsicum, dandelion greens and parsley.

 Guinea pigs should not be fed celery, spinach, raw beans, rhubarb and beetroot.
-Do not feed your pet lettuce.
+Do not feed them lettuce either.
 It is non-toxic but often causes diarrhoea.

 Fruit such as bananas, apples, oranges, strawberries and raspberries make good treats.

 Vitamin C is very important for guinea pigs, as they cannot produce their own (like us, they are susceptible to scurvy).
-It is vital they get daily fruit and vegetables as mentioned above.
+It is vital they get daily fruit and vegetables, as we mentioned earlier.
 Vitamin drops for small animals should also be administered in their water on a daily basis.

 Ensure fresh water is available in special, non-drip bottles with stainless steel nozzles, as wet bedding may cause moist dermatitis and coccidiosis.